rohan-g0re/NYU_Java/Final_Project/docs/LLD.md

 **Conversation Title Validation:**
 - Maximum length: 200 characters
-- Can be empty (defaults to "Untitled Chat")
+- Can be empty (defaults to serial numbering: "New Chat 1", "New Chat 2", etc.)

 ---